Gold Cherry Tree

-RootstockDescription: Gold Cherry is considered a semi-dwarf rootstock which produces trees about 80% of standard size.
-Colt is adapted to most soils and is hardy, vigorous, productive, and forms a well-branched tree.
-Sweet Cherries on Colt rootstock can grow to 12-15 ft. in height.
+RootstockDescription: Gisela 6 is considered a semi-dwarf rootstock which produces trees about 80% of standard size.
+It is particularly well suited to heavy soils and grows to around 15-20 feet tall.

 Pollination Requirements: Gold Cherry Cherry requires another Sweet Cherry variety nearby for pollination.

 Bearing Age: 2 – 3 years after planting.

 Size at Maturity: 15-20 ft. in height.

 Bloom Time: Early April

 Ripening Time: July

 Yield: 50+ lbs.